Inedo/inedo-docs/Content/proget/api/security/groups/list-members.md

 :::

 ## Command Specification (CLI)
-The `security groups members list` command is used to list all group members assigned to a specified group.
+The `security groups members list` command is used to list all group members assigned to a specified Group.

 The `--name` option is always required.

-**Listing group members in a group** requires the group name (e.g. `Developers`)
+**Listing group members in a group** requires the Group name (e.g. `Developers`)

 ```bash
 pgutil security groups members list --name=Developers